juliustan22/Project1-Data-Visualisation-Using-Power-BI/README.md

 # Project 1 Objectives
-- Build a dashboard to track the Key Performance Indicators (KPIs) of a manufacturing plant
+- Build a dashboard in Power BI to track the Key Performance Indicators (KPIs) of a manufacturing plant:
   - Machine Utilisation
   - Right First Time
   - Scrap Rate